-The Alternate Route (A.R.) is an additional certification program leading to ordination and placement in The Lutheran Church-Missouri Synod (LCMS).
+The Alternate Route (A.R.) is an additional certification program leading to ordination and placement in The Lutheran Church- Missouri Synod (LCMS).
 As a two-year residential and one-year vicarage course of study, the A.R.
 Program focuses on the spiritual, academic, and personal development of the students.
 Unlike the MDiv Program, no academic professional degree will be awarded.
 Upon completion of the A.R.
-Program, a certificate will be given.
-Men seeking this program must be at least 35 years old and have 10 years experience serving as a leader within their congregation.
+Program must be at least 35 years old and have 10 years experience serving as a leader within their congregation.